 Notice that, in this situation, $N \cap M = \ce{M}{P}$.
 Therefore, we need to prove that $C=\ce{M}{P} > 1$.
 We prove it both when $M$ is a non-abelian minimal normal subgroup and when $M$ is abelian.

 \textbf{Case 1.} $M$ is non-abelian.

 Suppose $M$ is a non-abelian $p'$-subgroup.
 Then, it is a direct product of non-abelian simple groups which are transitively permuted by $G$.
 Write $M=S_1 \times ... \times S_n$, where each $S_i$ is simple non-abelian, and write $S=S_1$.
-By Corollary~\ref{corollary:simple_groups}, there exists $1_S \neq \delta \in \irr(S)$ which is rational and, therefore, $\sigma$-invariant.
+Let $1_S \neq \delta \in \irr(S)$ be a rational character (see Theorem~\ref{theorem:rational_char}).
 Let